jkalev/jekyll-now/_posts/2023-1-1-Welcome to my new little blog.md

 Below are a few pics from where I lived most of my adult life and worked as guide in Silverton Colorado.
 I miss these mountains  every day, minute, and second of my life.

-Below is a link to one of my favorite places to pitch my tent and spend nights cooking and drinking with Basque sheepherders beneath [Canby Mountain @ 37°48'04°N 108°32'51°W](https://earth.google.com/web/search/Silverton,+CO/@37.79825199,-107.54478646,4002.35611218a,2036.1061194d,35y,144.01108402h,44.98622742t,0r/data=CmcaPRI3CiUweDg3M2VlZjE0MThlMDI4MTU6MHhhOWRkNmI5OTdiYzg4YmU4Kg5DYW5ieQpNb3VudGFpbhgCIAEiJgokCSiQloTE00VAEYkW0xkRDDhAGbTYmb3rkFPAIVOAZTmAB1_A)
+Below is a link to one of my favorite places to pitch my tent and spend nights cooking and drinking with sheepherders beneath [Canby Mountain @ 37°48'04°N 108°32'51°W](https://earth.google.com/web/search/Silverton,+CO/@37.79825199,-107.54478646,4002.35611218a,2036.1061194d,35y,144.01108402h,44.98622742t,0r/data=CmcaPRI3CiUweDg3M2VlZjE0MThlMDI4MTU6MHhhOWRkNmI5OTdiYzg4YmU4Kg5DYW5ieQpNb3VudGFpbhgCIAEiJgokCSiQloTE00VAEYkW0xkRDDhAGbTYmb3rkFPAIVOAZTmAB1_A)

 Hopefully one day soon I will get to return mountains.
-In the mean time I'm going to learn to use my camera better and take a few snapshots along the way.
+In the mean time I'm going to learn to use my camera better ask more questions and pursue what James Agee called “the cruel radiance of what is.”

-I hope all those interested will follow along, feel free to contact me via the email link above.
-And happy new years !
 <body>

 <div class="slideshow-container">